benrugg/Prism-Palette/README.md

 8. Fork this repo and then install Prism locally (clone your new repo on your machine).

 9. Put all of your Firebase info and other API keys in the appropriate places in `.env`.
 Leave the variables ending in `_EMULATOR` as false.
-The next group are all Firebase related. `VITE_PRISM_SITE_ID` is the name of the site you chose in step 3 above. `VITE_PICO_VOICE_ACCESS_KEY` is the access key from Pico Voice.
+The next group are all Firebase related. `VITE_PRISM_SITE_ID` is the name of the site you chose in step 3 above. `VITE_PICO_VOICE_ACCESS_KEY` is the access key from Pico Voice. `VITE_SECRET_URL_QUERY` is a simple password you should create (and use in step 15).

 10. Commit the changes in `.env`.